basarat/typescript-book/docs/tips/bind.md

 bind(thisArg: any, ...argArray: any[]): any;
 ```

 As you can see it returns **any**!
-That means that calling `bind` on a function will cause you to completely loose any type safety of the original function signature.
+That means that calling `bind` on a function will cause you to completely lose any type safety of the original function signature.

 For example the following compiles: